The source of the cosmic-ray excess in the Centaurus region -- constraints on possible candidates, mass composition and cosmic magnetic fields: Scenario III - one dominant source above the ankle

-The EGMF has to be $\beta_\mathrm{EGMF}\approx20-30$ for Cen A or M83, and $\beta_\mathrm{EGMF}\approx15-20$ for the Sombrero galaxy if the signal fraction is close to $f=1$ (due to their difference in distance) as visible in Fig.~\ref{fig:cena_constraints} and Fig.~\ref{fig:sombrero_constraints}.
-Note that this is larger than the value $\beta_\mathrm{EGMF}=5-15$ inferred in~\cite{mollerach_case_2024} where Cen A as the only source above the ankle was fit to energy spectrum and mass composition data.
-The direction of the excess is not perfectly reproduced for either source candidate as visible in Fig.~\ref{fig:f1} (\textit{left} and \textit{middle}), but for both candidates it is possible to find simulations roughly matching the observations.
-Example simulations are provided in Fig.~\ref{fig:cena_f1} and Fig.~\ref{fig:sombrero_f1} in the appendix.
-The evolution of the maximum LiMa significance with the energy threshold is shown in Fig.~\ref{fig:f1} (\textit{right}) for Cen A (for Sombrero it looks almost the same).
-For energy thresholds below $E_\mathrm{min}=30\,\mathrm{EeV}$, the significance is too large and not in agreement with the data at more than 90\%\,C.L. for any GMF model.
-Note that decreasing the signal fraction only shifts the significance up and down for all energy thresholds without changing the shape of the curve.
-This implies that another source contribution is necessary in the energy range below $30\,\mathrm{EeV}$ in order to decrease the maximum significance in the Centaurus region enough to be in agreement with the data.
-One possibility is that part of the cosmic rays from the source are fully isotropized due to the strong EGMF.
-Such a second contribution would depend on the emission history of the source and details of the EGMF and is not covered by the simplified Fisher distribution (eq.~\ref{eq:egmf}), see~\cite{mollerach_case_2024, harari_cosmic_2021}.
 Another possibility is that other sources start contributing at lower energies.
 To look into this further, we extended the energy range of the simulations down to 8\,EeV to see if the direction of the maximum LiMa significance is close to the direction of the dipole that dominates the flux at this energy~\cite{the_pierre_auger_collaboration_a_aab_et_al_observation_2017, abdul_halim_large-scale_2024}.
 Three examples are shown in Fig.~\ref{fig:ADs8}.
 For both Cen A as well as the Sombrero galaxy as the only source and a mixed composition, the direction of the dipole is not well reproduced.
 While any finetuning is outside of the scope of this work (focused on the overdensity in the Centaurus region at higher energies), the disagreement of the flux maximum $>8\,\mathrm{EeV}$ of the simulations and the measured dipole direction may imply that the other source contribution between 8 and 30\,EeV has to have some directionality that moves the dipole more towards the Galactic south.
 That implies that the dipole is not generated by one source alone - but that instead at least part of the flux between 8 and 30\,EeV has to come from other sources.
 To get the maximum flux direction into better agreement with the measured dipole direction, those sources could either be numerous and follow the large-scale structure as e.g. explored in~\cite{bister_large-scale_2024, bister_constraints_2024} or be dominated by few other source candidates in the Galactic south (like Fornax A), see e.g.~\cite{eichmann_explaining_2022}.

 While the dipole at lower energies is not well described by the single-source scenario III, the highest energy events could instead well be generated by one source.
 Even though the distribution of the measured events is surprisingly isotropic~\cite{abdul_halim_catalog_2023, Bianciotto_ICRC_2025} as shown Fig.~\ref{fig:scatter100}, (\textit{left}), it is straightforward to reproduce such a distribution with the same fit parameters that describe the overdensity well at $\sim40\,\mathrm{EeV}$ as visible in Fig.~\ref{fig:scatter100} (\textit{middle} and \textit{right}).
 Thus, no ultra-heavy elements~\cite{zhang_ultraheavy_2024}, transient events in regular galaxies~\cite{farrar_binary_2025} or beyond-standard-model physics is required to explain the distribution of the highest energy events in a scenario where a nearby galaxy dominates the flux in combination with a strong EGMF between that source and the Milky Way.